Ali-AlQassab08/ToDo-app/README.md

 ### Tips for Maximum Productivity

 - **Daily Ritual**: Review morning tasks and update status as you complete them
+- **Kanban Flow**: Use the Kanban board view to visualize your workflow - drag tasks naturally between columns as you work
 - **Categories**: Use categories consistently to make reviewing and filtering easier
 - **Subtasks**: Break complex tasks into smaller steps for better progress tracking
+- **Drag & Drop**: Quickly move tasks between status columns without opening the task detail modal
 - **Streak Motivation**: Aim for 100% completion daily to grow your streak
 - **Regular Export**: Export your data weekly as backup security
 - **Clear Completed**: Start each day fresh by clearing yesterday's completed tasks